Probate, Guardianships, Conservatorships

 Colorado Probate Law Services

+May people think that probate is something to be feared.
+But fortunately for you, Colorado has a streamlined probate process.
 Probate generally refers to the time after someone dies and their friends or family work to finalize their financial matters.
-This can be a confusing and difficult process.
-Let us help guide you through the court paperwork and financial institutions to ensure that all your family member’s matters are settled.
+However, the probate court also handles conservatorship and guardianship for disabled adults or minors.
+This can be a confusing and difficult process for anyone.
+Let us help guide you through the court paperwork and financial institutions to ensure that all your family member’s matters are handled well and with care.
 This includes gathering and assessing assets, determining and paying debts, and making final payments to the heirs or beneficiaries.

-We offer two types of services to help with your probate.
-What you choose depends on your needs and what you think you can handle.
+We offer three types of services to help with your probate after someone has passed away.
+What you choose depends on your needs.

 Supportive Probate: In this situation we provide the paperwork, guidance, and information necessary to help you finish all of the decedent’s estate.
 We do not take an active roll in managing the bank accounts or other financial institutions.
 However, we are always here to answer questions and make sure you stay on track.
 Most clients choose this option.

 Full probate: In this case we take a far more active roll in managing the probate.
-We will take the actions to open accounts, gather assets, pay debts, and complete the paperwork.
-This is more costly, but a good option if you believe that the process would be too overwhelming for you.
+We will take the actions to help you open accounts, gather assets, pay debts, and complete the paperwork.
+This is more costly, but a good option if you want to reduce your stress.

 There are many benefits of hiring a lawyer to help you.
 The state provides instructions and forms, but often they are overwhelming and confusing.
 You have questions, but no one to turn to for help.
 We will help guide you through the process and ensure that you stay on track for a full and final completion.